nbgallery/nbgallery/README.md

 ### Running in docker

-Notes on running mysql, solr, and nbgallery in separate containers.
+These are some notes on running mysql, solr, and nbgallery in separate docker containers.
+These have not been fully tested in quite some time -- contributions are welcome!

 #### Mysql container